MIPT-ILab/mipt-mips/README.md

 1. MS Visual Studio 2017 or higher
 1. Clang 5.0 or higher

-Required version of Boost is 1.55.
+Required versions of Boost:
+* 1.55 for GCC and Clang
+* 1.64 for MS Visual Studio

 ## Basic command line options